Selecting A Home Care Provider: Why Choose Us?

-There is growing public demand for health care services that are available to the public in their own homes.
-The reasons have to do with tradition, advances in technology, and with cost effectiveness.
+There is a growing public demand for health care services available to the public in their own homes.
+The reasons have to do with tradition, advances in technology, and cost- effectiveness.

-Modern technology has developed to the point where many services that are available in the hospital can be provided at home.
-There is significant evidence home care is less costly than other forms of care, and that it is the most satisfying form of health care available to the American public.
+Modern technology has developed to the point where many services available in the hospital can be provided at home.
+There is significant evidence home care is less costly than other forms of care and that it is the most satisfying form of health care available to the American public.
 It is an idea whose time has come.

 There really is, “no place like home.”
 It’s hard to imagine healing or feeling well in a place where schedules are dictated to you, strangers and shift changes are the norm and turnover of the neighbors is routine.
 Or where your comfort items, pets or visitors are limited – never mind the constant assault by fluorescent lights.